tobyweed/MobileLighting/README.md

 `-d`: delete the entire ambient/ or ambientBall/ directory and write into a new one.
 Use with care!

 The program will move the robot arm to each position and capture ambients of all exposures, and then save them to the appropriate directory.

-##### Default Images
-Put one image from each position in the ambients/defaultAmbient directory.
-These images should be copied from ambients with the best (most visible & high quality) exposure and lighting.

-##### Ambient Videos with IMU Data
-Ambient videos are taken using the trajectory specified in `<scene>/settings/trajectory.yml`.
-This YML file must contain a `trajectory` key.
-Under this key is a list of robot poses (either joints or coordinates in space, both 6D vectors).
-Joint positoin: [joint1, joint2, joint3, joint4, joint5, joint6], all in radians
-Coordinates: p[x, y, z, a, b, c], where a, b, c are Euler angles

-ML Mac recreates the trajectory by generating a URScript script that it then sends to the robot.
-Additional parameters than can be tweaked in `trajectory.yml` are
-* `timestep`: directly proportional to how long the robot takes to move between positions
-* `blendRadius`: increases the smoothness of the trajectory.

-To capture ambient videos, use the following command:
-`takeamb video (-f|-t)? [exposure#=1]`
-Flags:
-* `-t`: take video with torch mode (flashlight) on.
-* `-f`: same as `-t` (flash can only be enabled when taking a photo)
-* (none): take a normal video (w/ flashlight off)
-Parameters:
-* `[exposure#=1]`: the exposure number is the index of the exposure in the list of exposures specified under  `ambient -> exposureDurations, exposureISOs`.
-If this parameter is not provided, it defaults to 1.

-ML Mac first moves the robot arm to the first position and waits for the user to hit enter.
-Then, it sends the trajectory script to the robot and waits for the user to hit enter once the trajectory has been completed.

-After the trajectory is completed, the iPhone sends the Mac two files:
-* the video (a .mp4 file)
-* the IMU data, saved as a Yaml list of IMU samples (a .yml file) Both files are saved in `orig/ambient/video/(normal|torch)/exp#`.

 ### Structured Lighting
 In order to capture structured lighting, the Mac must be connected to the robot arm, the switcher box via the display port and a USB-to-Serial cable, and the iPhone.
 Furthermore, all projectors being used must be connected to the output VGA ports of the switcher box.